 As we mentioned above, there are certain critical nutrients that we want to make sure to get as plant-based munchers.
 But please don’t think that a vegan diet is that much more complicated than meeting all of your nutrients as a non-vegan!

-Diets that contain animal products are most always too high in saturated fat, cholesterol, and trans fats (for which a “safe upper level” doesn’t exist) while lacking in fiber, folate, magnesium, vitamin C, vitamin E, and a couple more as you can see in the following video.
+Diets that contain animal products are almost always too high in saturated fat, cholesterol, and trans fats (for which a “safe upper level” doesn’t exist) while lacking in fiber, folate, magnesium, vitamin C, vitamin E, and a couple more as you can see in the following video.

 Anyway, here are the daily recommended intakes (DRI) of a couple of nutrients that we want to take a closer look at.